 Instead of conducting genotype by sequencing for these lines, we instead chose to sequence RNA at enough coverage from all the individuals in the population that we could call SNPs from this data.
 This technique has been used before in humans (refs), but limited in scope in plants.
 Name species where this was done.
+Lai et al., Treker et al. Koenig et al.